pesader/webapp-factory/README.md

 - are setup with sane privacy and security defaults
 - can optionally come with privacy add-ons (UBlock Origin and Decentraleyes) pre-installed

-**DISCLAIMER:** this is my first bash script, so expect some rough edges here and there
+⚠ DISCLAIMER: this is my first bash script, so expect some rough edges here and there

-## How to use it
+## Tutorial

 First clone this repository, then `cd` into it: